- Family: Cichlidae

 Blood Parrots, like most cichlid species, require powerful external filtration as they produce large amounts of biowaste.
 External filtration also leaves more room for your fish to swim around in their tank.
 Water changes should be performed periodically, ideally a 20% water change each week.

 Blood Parrot fish are shy and require plenty of places to hide to feel comfortable in their tank.
-Dense vegetation, driftwood, and clay pots all make excellent spaces for a Blood Parrot to conceal themselves.
+Dense vegetation, driftwood, and clay pots all make excellent spaces for a Blood Parrot to conceal itself.
 These fish prefer to swim along the bottom or middle of the water column and thrive on a smaller-grained substrate in which they can dig.

 Blood Parrot Tank Mates